 The Arts Society actively collects art works, and manages an outstanding collection of paintings, drawings, prints, photographs, textiles, sculptures and ceramics.
 Art works are displayed throughout the college.
 Loans from artists, collectors and museums ensure the view is periodically refreshed.

-Life Drawing classes take place weekly in term.
-Workshops and visits to museums, galleries and art related events are organised from time to time.
-The Arts Society has membership of the Tate Gallery which means individuals and groups can attend special exhibitions free of charge.
+Life Drawing workshops take place once or twice a term.
+Other arts activities and visits to museums and galleries are organised from time to time.
+The Arts Society has membership of the Tate Gallery which means individuals and small groups can attend special exhibitions free of charge.

 Picture Loan Scheme